Abortion in Australia: New South Wales

-Since 1 July 2016, all NSW laws also apply to the approximately 2000 residents on Norfolk Island, under both the Norfolk Island Legislation Amendment Act 2015 and the Territories Legislation Amendment Act 2016, after the Norfolk Legislative Assembly was abolished on 1 July 2015.

-In June 2016, Greens upper house MP Dr Mehreen Faruqi was to introduce a bill decriminalising abortion in NSW.
+In June 2016, Greens upper house MP Mehreen Faruqi was to introduce a bill decriminalising abortion in NSW.
 However, on the eve of the introduction of the bill on 23 June 2016, it was removed from the order of business for the following day, despite being first in the order of precedence for months, scheduled and publicly announced.

 In August 2016, Mehreen Faruqi released an exposure draft of the Abortion Law Reform (Miscellaneous Acts Amendment) Bill 2016 to "Repeal sections 82–84 of the Crimes Act, relating to abortion offences; Provide for a 150 metre safe access zone around abortion clinics and service providers to ensure a patient's right to medical privacy; and Require doctors to disclose conscientious objection at the start of the consultation and refer patients to another doctor who does not have such an objection or to the local Women's Health NSW centre".
 The bill was introduced to the upper house on 11 August 2016.
 It was defeated in the second reading 25–14 on 11 May 2017.

-Since 1 July 2018, it has been illegal to protest within 150 metres of an abortion service.
+Since 1 July 2018, it has been illegal to protest within 150 metres of an abortion clinic.

+In October 2025, John Ruddick MLC introduced a Bill for an Act to prohibit the performance of terminations for the purposes of sex selection.

 Northern Territory

 In the Northern Territory, abortion requires the approval of two doctors after 24 weeks' gestation.
 Surgical and medical abortion are available in the public health system.
 This is unusual in Australia where abortion services are frequently outsourced to private providers.

 The Termination of Pregnancy Law Reform Act was enacted on 1 July 2017 and removed the need for two doctors to examine a woman before 14 weeks gestation, implemented a 150-metre "safe access zone" around clinics, removed the requirement of parental approval for the procedure and provided the ability for the prescription of medical abortion tablets.
 The Interpretive Report 2018 recorded 742 abortions in the previous 12 months with 73% being medical abortion with tablets before 9 weeks gestation, the remaining 27% were conducted in hospital.
-Since the legislative change, 99.33% of terminations of pregnancy were conducted under 14 week's gestation.
+Since the legislative change, 99.33% of terminations of pregnancy were conducted under 14 weeks of gestation.
 This has also meant that the waiting time in a public hospital for a surgical termination has reduced which has policy and public health economic implications.

 In December 2021, the Northern Territory eased restrictions on abortions, allowing access between 14 and 24 weeks with the approval of one doctor instead of the previous two required.
 They also legalised terminations after 24 weeks with the approval of two doctors, removing the previous provision which stated abortions were only legal after 24 weeks to save a woman's life.